godatadriven/academy-dbt-at-scale/docs/group1/checklist.md

 ---

-## Step 7 — Build `stg_streaming__watch_events.sql`
+## Step 7 - Build `stg_streaming__watch_events.sql`

+- [ ] Step complete

 Create `models/staging/streaming/stg_streaming__watch_events.sql`.

-This is the highest-volume table — fact-style, one row per viewing event.
+This is the highest-volume table - fact-style, one row per viewing event.
 You need a surrogate key because `event_id` from the source may not be globally unique across data loads.

 ??? tip "Hint: Surrogate key with dbt_utils"
     If `dbt_utils` is in `packages.yml`: